perama-v/perama-v.github.io/docs/ethereum/ideas.md

 - Faster production of tools.
 - Faster tool ideation.
-- Lower idea propogation friction.
+- Lower idea propagation friction.
 - Simple idea publication system.
   - Participation incentive for economically rational actors.
     A retrospective content-address-attribution royalty model.
   - Fast in simple-case, defers conflict resolution.
 Append-only public graph of ideas where it is simple for an ideator to "do the right thing".
   - Co-exist with existing idea systems (e.g., patent).
 Is opt-in, adopted because it is a better experience for the user (ideator).

 ```
 TL;DR